elijahxz/DataDoctors/README.md

    The reason you have to do this is because a default MySql connection uses the port 3306, so XAMPP's connection must use a different port

+3. Clone the repository
+    Go to C://xampp/htdocs (for mac, applications/xampp/htdocs) and clone this repository in that folder

-3. Connect the XAMPP database instance to mysql workbench:
+4. Connect the XAMPP database instance to mysql workbench:

    Have apache and mysql running on xampp, open mysql and hit the + by MySQL Connections